Skip to main content

 When you open a YouTube playlist, NotebookLM Tools instantly recognizes it and switches to playlist mode automatically.
 With a single action, you can:

-NotebookLM then converts 10+ hours of video into clean, searchable transcripts, allowing you to query spoken knowledge just like written content.
+NotebookLM itself then turns each imported video into a clean, searchable transcript, allowing you to query spoken knowledge just like written content.

 #04.
 RSS Feeds - Keeping your research up to date